fivetran/dbt-language-server/README.md

 ### Install dbt packages

-You can install dbt packages using by running `dbtWizard.installDbtPackages` command or by using language status item menu.
+You can install dbt packages by running `dbtWizard.installDbtPackages` command or by using language status item menu.
 After selecting package name and version, the `packages.yml` file will be updated automatically.

 ![install dbt packages](images/install-dbt-packages.gif)